QCaudron/repeater_roundabout/index.md

 Anyone with a ham radio license can participate !
 You don't even have to be local; stations may participate over Echolink or Allstar if they are available.

-> This page was last updated on Monday November 28 at 10:44.
+> This page was last updated on Monday November 28 at 10:54.

 ---

+# Results

 The contest is over !
 Many thanks to those who participated; we hope you had fun.
 Check back next year for the next Repeater Roundabout !